PurpleEdge2214/ClarionCSVExport/README.md

 # ClarionCSVExport
-A template to export data from a listbox or report in a Clarion application
+A template to export data from a listbox or report in a Clarion application.

+Installation:
+Add the template to your Clarion/Accessory/template folder (or somewhere else if you wish).
+Open Clarion and use the Tools/Edit Template Registry menu to open the template registry and add the GWBCSVExport template to your registry.
+Open your application and register the Global GWBCSVExport template to your application.

+On a Browse procedure add the GWBCSVExport button to the window.
+You can optionally select which fields to export.